Siryn

 Siryn (Theresa Maeve Rourke Cassidy) is a superhero appearing in American comic books published by Marvel Comics.
 Created by writer Chris Claremont and artist Steve Leialoha, the character first appeared in Spider-Woman #37 (April 1981).
 Theresa Cassidy belongs to a subspecies of humans called mutants, who are born with superhuman abilities.
 She possesses a sonic voice providing various effects while her name refers to the Sirens of Greek mythology and their hypnotic voices.
-She is depicted most commonly in association with the X-Men.
+She is depicted most commonly in association with the X-Men and related teams like X-Factor and X-Force.
 Theresa Cassidy is the daughter of the superhero Sean Cassidy.
-The character has also been known as Siryn and Banshee at various points in her history.
+The character has also been known as Banshee at various points in her history.

 Publication history

 1980s–1990s

 Theresa Cassidy debuted as a villain in Spider-Woman #37 (April 1981), created by writer Chris Claremont and artist Steve Leialoha.
 She later appeared in Fallen Angels (1987), X-Force (1991), Deadpool: Sins of the Past (1994), and Deadpool (1997).